Coonti/Coonti/readme.md

 Coonti also may fire two events for the same situation, for example `Coonti-Module-Init` and `Coonti-Module-Init-` *`ModuleName`*.
 The first version has the name as a parameter for the functions.
 This approach allows listeners to bind themselves into very specific events - for example, to check whether a certain module has been started or not - instead of using the more generic version and then always comparing parameters to decide whether the event needs to be reacted or not.

+## Redirects

+Coonti supports both internal and external redirects that can contain regular expressions.
+A redirect consists of the path matching regular expression (old path), the new path with replacement markers $1-$n (new path), and weight of the redirect.
+The redirects are matched in order of weights, from highest to lowest, and only the first redirect is executed.

+If the redirect is internal, Coonti does not change the user visible URL, but internally changes the path from old to new.
+External redirects cause HTTP redirect to be sent to the client.

+Redirects are stored into a single MongoDB document in the `config` collection.

 ## Coonti API

 Coonti code has been documented using JSDoc syntax and the documentation can be generated with `jsdoc-conf.json` configuration file in the root of the Coonti directory.
 To generate, issue the following command: